OfficeDev/teams-toolkit/templates/bot/ts/workflow/README.md

 To learn more about notification, refer to [the notification document](https://aka.ms/teamsfx-notification).

+## Add command and responses to your application

+The command and response feature adds the ability for your application to "listen" to commands sent to it via a Teams message.
+A response (in the form of an Adaptive Card) is sent back to Teams.
+You can register multiple commands and have individual responses for each command.

+To add the command and response feature to the conversation bot, you can follow the steps [here](https://aka.ms/teamsfx-command-response#How-to-add-more-command-and-response).

+To learn more about command response, refer to [the command bot document](https://aka.ms/teamsfx-command-response).

 ## Access Microsoft Graph

 If you are responding to a command that needs access to Microsoft Graph, you can leverage single sign on to leverage the logged-in Teams user token to access their Microsoft Graph data.
 Read more about how Teams Toolkit can help you [add SSO](https://aka.ms/teamsfx-add-sso) to your application.